pointW/ext_theory/README.md

-# This repo contains code for the ICML submission "A General Theory on Correct, Incorrect, and Extrinsic Equivariance"
+# This repo contains code for the NeurIPS submission "A General Theory on Correct, Incorrect, and Extrinsic Equivariance"

 ## Requirements
 1. Install PyTorch (recommended 1.10.2)